-A pilot for dairy products began in July 2019 and is scheduled to end on December 31, 2020.
+A pilot for dairy products began in July 2019 and ended on December 31, 2020.
+Mandatory labeling for cheese and ice cream is scheduled to begin June 1, 2021.
+Labeling for products with specific shelf lives is to begin on September 1 and December 1, 2021.
 Dairy will be unique because Chestny ZNAK plans to share track and trace duties with another government system.
-Mandatory labeling for some items will begin in January 2021.

 This short white paper provides details about the dairy category, such as: